 Reinforce Guru use by re-directing inbound questions you receive to Guru.
 Suggest they search for the answer in Guru as the first course of action.

 When a rep asks a question with an answer in Guru, send them the Guru Card link or share it in your messaging/collaboration solution (i.e. Slack).
 Alternatively, instead of answering the question, you can remind them to first search in Guru.
 Both methods reinforce that Guru should be their first resource.

 Take advantage of Guru's robust Q&A feature.
 When someone types their question, Guru Q&A cross-references to existing Cards to reduce repeat questions, automatically turns answers into Cards, and when you answer with an existing Card, Guru learns your team's terminology and surfs Cards accordingly going ahead.

 Utilize the list of "Searches Producing No Results" in the Team Insights email and Analytics to add content that your team is searching for but not finding.
 This communicates to them that Guru is an evolving resource, as well as allows you to proactively add content prior to a question.

 Set up Guru Knowledge Triggers to have Guru suggest relevant information.
 This encourages adoption because it assembles your team's information for them and allows managers to ensure they're seeing the most meaningful information for their situation.

-Utilize the Guru bot in Slack to notify your team when new content is added and help them access Guru as they're collaborating with the team.
+Utilize the Guru app for Slack to notify your team when new content is added and help them access Guru as they're collaborating with the team.